stenvala/aws-cdk-legos/g2-ts-custom-domain-lambda/README.md

 # What's here?

-Add custom domain name to lambda.
+Add custom domain name to Lambda.
-To make this work you need to manually do in console following things before you can execute the stack.
+To make this work you need to manually do in AWS Console following things before you can execute the stack.

 - Have domain name, either in AWS or elsewhere.
 Let's assume this is `example.com`.
 - Create hosted zone to Route53.